-An interesting notice in the Chicago Tribune this last December 6, was an ad asking the public to help re-create a photo of the Art Institute of Chicago originally taken in 1893.
+There was an interesting notice in the Chicago Tribune this last December 6.
+It was an ad asking the public to help recreate a photo of the Art Institute of Chicago originally taken in 1893.
 The museum does not want someone to make a custom canvas wall art piece but be part of the art itself.

-The phono re-creation is set to take place on the front steps of the museum located on Michigan Avenue in Chicago on December 8, 2018.
+The photo recreation is set to take place on the front steps of the museum located on Michigan Avenue in Chicago on December 8, 2018.
 As part of its 125th anniversary, the Art Institute of Chicago is asking patrons or anyone else who is interested, to sit on the steps outside the museum.
 Pose with hundreds of others and get your picture taken as part of the Art Institute’s tribute to its history.

 The picture is a black-and-white photo showing a large crowd sitting on the steps of the Michigan Avenue Institute and spilling onto the street.
 Three people can be seen walking in front of the crowd.
 They are a bit blurry, but photographers feel they can recreate this same atmosphere.

-The Art Institute’s building dates to the World’s Columbian Exposition of 1893 when the fair committee worked together with the Art Institute board to construct the building.
+The Art Institute’s building dates to the World’s Columbian Exposition of 1893.
+The fair committee worked together with the Art Institute board to construct the building.
 The building itself was used during the Columbian Exposition for international assemblies and meetings.
 Best custom canvas prints of this exposition can be found in the art institute’s museum, in case you are interested.

 The photo is a part of the Art Institute’s community and Chicago history.
 Art officials want to recreate the photo to be displayed as an exciting part of the 125th-anniversary celebration.
 The best custom wall art of this photo will be shared on social media and become part of the museum’s archives.

-Museum curators and the board are hoping that members and members of the public will be interested enough to participate and be a part of history in the making.
+Museum curators and the board are hoping that members and as well as the public will be interested enough to participate and be a part of history in the making.
 Kati Murphy, a spokesperson for the Institute, says, “Being inclusive and inviting everyone is part of who we are and part of our civic mission,” Murphy said.